 Leo Blitz, Professor Emeritus.
 Astronomy, formation of galaxies, evolution of galaxies, conversion of interstellar gases, milky way, dark matter, dwarf galaxies, interstellar medium, high velocity clouds, hydrogen atom.

 C. Stuart Bowyer, Professor Emeritus.
+Space astrophysics.

 Marc Davis, Professor Emeritus.
 Astronomy, physical cosmology, large scale velocity fields, structure formation in the universe, maps of galactic dust.

 Imke De Pater, Professor Emeritus.
 Radio, planetary science, infrared, observations.